(Jump to Portable Air Conditioner Top 10 List 2022 – based on total user reviews)

 Price of Units Can Be a Little Higher Than Window AC’s

 The price of portable AC’s runs about $50-$100 more than a window AC rated to cool the same amount of space.
-The current price range of portables is about $200-$500 for residential units.
-So it’s not really too much different than window AC’s, and the prices tend to be reducing as quality increases like with today’s electronics.
+The current price range of portables is about $300-$550 for residential units.
+So it’s not really too much different than window AC’s.
+As with many products since 2020, prices have increased about 10%.
 It’s likely going to be worthwhile in the longrun to spend a little more for better quality and get a unit that will provide many yeas of service.

 We’d say that by far the advantages outweigh the disadvantages here when you need cooling and other kinds of AC systems are either too expensive upfront or just not an option.
 Considering all the advantages that only a portable AC can provide we can understand why the portable air conditioner is by far the single most popular type of AC system in online searches.